loliverhennigh/Bill/README.md

 ## How to compile

 To use this program without graphics it is very simple.
-A example main file is provied to show all file io commands.
+A example main file called bill.cpp is provied to show all file io commands.

 The graphics side is very simple as well.
 You will need gsl and glut (if you would like graphics).
 To install these on ubunto simply type